UBC-DSCI-310-2025W2/dsci-310-group-11/README.md

 - matplotlib (3.8.3)
 - seaborn (0.13.2)
 - scikit-learn (1.4.2)
+- pytest (for unit testing)
 - Quarto (1.4.553) (Included in the Docker image)

 ## Project Structure & Scripts

-The analysis pipeline is organized into modular Python scripts stored in the `scripts/` directory.
-Each script uses `click` to support command-line arguments.
+The project is structured modularly.
+Core analytical functions are abstracted into the `src/` directory, while execution scripts (using `click` for command-line arguments) reside in `scripts/`:

+- `src/model_utils.py`: Contains abstracted functions for robust model training.
 - `data_generator.py`: Downloads the raw dataset from a specified URL.
 - `data_processor.py`: Cleans, processes, and transforms the raw data.
 - `boxplot_generator.py`: Creates the exploratory data analysis visualization.